team-ocean/veros/README.md

 1. Clone the repository to your hard-drive:

        git clone https://github.com/dionhaefner/veros.git

+   Note that you need to have [Git LFS](https://git-lfs.github.com/) installed if you want to download the forcing files required for running the larger models.

 2. Install it, preferably with

        pip install -e veros

-   (if you use the `-e` flag, any changes you make to the model code are immediately reflected without having to re-install)
+   If you use the `-e` flag, any changes you make to the model code are immediately reflected without having to re-install.

 In case you want to use the Bohrium backend, you will have to install [Bohrium](https://github.com/bh107/bohrium), e.g. through `conda` or `apt-get`, or by building it from source.